 This style is carried through to season 2 with light changes, mainly due to the weather.
 And so, as he moves to L.A, Sousa vanquishes the comfortable and warm vest in favor of a shirt and summer jacket.
 It's a necessary change.
 Still, his overall look continues to be approachable and comfortable.

 The last member of the SSR offices is Ray Krzeminski.
-He is quite the opposite from Sousa.
+He is quite the opposite of Sousa.
 He is a bully.
 He is big, violent and inconsiderate.
-And, appropriately, he dresses in a much more careless style: sport jacket and open collar shirts that, most of the time, are badly pressed and stained with food.
+And, appropriately, he dresses in a much more careless style: sport jacket and open-collar shirts that, most of the time, are badly pressed and stained with food.
 He is a slob; the kind of guy that doesn't care at all about how he looks at all.
 He's all brawn and no brain.

 In the end, the designer manages to transmit a lot simply by twigging with details: add suspenders, add a vest, remove a tie... etc. These are really simple designs.
 But they work.
 The characters and their personalities set the route the designs will take, and in return, the designs help create the character in the audience's mind.